Southeast Asia seeks new solutions to drug crisis

 Former Swiss President Ruth Dreifuss, founder and president of the Global Commission on Drug Policy, recently returned from a trip to Southeast Asia.
 She tells swissinfo.ch that the policy shift in Thailand and Myanmar towards health-based solutions for chronic drug abuse is a notable evolution in a region long known for its “tough-on-drugs” position.

-Established in 2011, the commission took its starting point from the position that the so-called war on drugs launched by former US president Richard Nixon in 1971 had been a total failure, as drug trafficking has become more prevalent than ever and the number of users continues to rise.
+Established in 2011, the commission took its starting point from the position that the so-called war on drugs launched by former United States President Richard Nixon in 1971 had been a total failure, as drug trafficking has become more prevalent than ever and the number of users continues to rise.

 However, Dreifuss says attitudes to tackling issues associated with illegal drug use are finally beginning to change.